jcageman/Diablo2Clientless1.09/README.md

 ## Building the project
 This project builds with .NET Core 3.1 and can be built by running `dotnet build` on the command line from the root of the Solution.

-### Building Docker
-You can build the `ConsoleBot` in to a docker image by executing `docker build -t "jcageman/d2ng:$TAG ."` from the root of the project.

 ## Configuring
 ConsoleBot expects a `config.json` file that can be passed in via the "--config" flag.
 The `config.json` should look as follows:
 ```